taylorthurlow/thurlow.io/_posts/2020-11-06-remote-selenium-webdriver-servers-with-rails-capybara-and-rspec.md

 Our `before(:each)` block begins with a check if our current `example` (the current spec being run) has this `js` flag set to `true`.
 If it does, this is our signal to use one of our four Selenium drivers.
 If not, then we can fall back to `:rack_test`.

-The conditional assignment to the `driver` variable basically constructs a symbol name which corresponds to the driver we want to use.
+The conditional assignment to the `driver` variable constructs a symbol name which corresponds to the driver we need to use.
 We check for the presence of a value in the `SELENIUM_HOST` environment variable, and if there is one, we assume we want to connect to a remote Selenium server, so we pick `remote` as the prefix.
 We can then tack on a `_headless` suffix by default, skipping it if the `DISABLE_HEADLESS` environment variable has a value (not true/false, mind you).

 Now that we've generated the name of the driver we want to use, we can pass that to `driven_by`.
 It's worth noting that `driven_by` is not a Capybara method, but rather a method provided by Rails.
 We can pass a Capybara driver name to it if we want, though.